Anne-Marie Casey

-Anne-Marie Casey (born 7 July 1965) is a primetime TV screenwriter and producer who moved into stage adaptation and novels.
+Anne-Marie Casey (born 7 July 1965) is a TV screenwriter and producer who moved into stage adaptation and novels.

 Biography

-Casey was born in 1965 in the UK to an Irish father.
-She was educated in St Bernard's convent school before going to college in Oxford where she studied English and then Syracuse University, New York where she studied Film and TV.
-She became a producer and script editor with her TV shows in the primetime slot.
-She married writer Joseph O'Connor with whom she had two sons and moved to Killiney, Co Dublin.
+Casey was born in 1965 in the United Kingdom to an Irish immigrant father.
+She was educated at St Bernard's convent school before going to university at Oxford where she studied English and then Syracuse University, New York where she studied Film and TV.
+She became a producer and script editor.
+She married writer Joseph O'Connor with whom she had two sons and moved to Killiney, County Dublin.
 There she began working on scripts for RTÉ.
-The next step was when she began to create scripts for the stage, in 2011 she created the stage adaptation of Louisa May Alcott's classic novel Little Women.
+In 2011 she created the stage adaptation of Louisa May Alcott's novel Little Women.
 In 2014 she adapted Wuthering Heights.

-During this time Casey also began to write novels.
-Her first came out in 2013 and was a Kirkus Reviews best book of 2013.

 Novels

-Casey's debut novel An Englishwoman in New York was published in the UK and Ireland in 2013.
+Casey's debut novel An Englishwoman in New York was published in Ireland and the UK in 2013.
 The novel was published that same year in the US as No One Could Have Guessed the Weather.

 Her second novel The Real Liddy James was published in 2016.
 The novel's plot follows high-powered Irish-American lawyer Liddy James as she reassesses her priorities in life following a period of high stress.
 Part of the novel takes place in Ireland.